CassidyMabey/minecraft-minigames-plugin/README.md

 ## Usage
 ### Starting the Game
 - Use `/game start` to begin a game session
-- All non-creative players are automatically added to the queue
+- **ALL PLAYERS** on the server are automatically included (except Creative mode players)
+- **EVERYONE gets teleported** to the game arena regardless of voting participation
 - Wait for the 2-minute voting period to begin

 ### During Voting